 Ports of the game to Windows and Philips CD-i were later released, each with minor changes from the original.
 Both featured reduced difficulty, and the CD-i version omitted one of the word puzzles.
 Another port, this time for the iPhone and iPad, was released on December 15th, 2010.
 This version has three of the original twenty-two puzzles cut, due to various technical issues.

-The game was followed by one sequel entitled The 11th Hour.
+The game was followed by a sequel titled The 11th Hour.

 The game takes place sometime in the past, and is told through a series of ghostly flashbacks.
 The player character, known only as "Ego" unexpectedly finds himself to be the invisible observer during a party hosted by toymaker Henry Stauf.
 Once a vagrant with a murderous past, Stauf became possessed by visions of toys that the public would find irresistible.
 Following his visions, Stauf managed to amass a great fortune, and built a foreboding mansion filled with diabolical traps and puzzles.
 Six guests, all socialites from the community, are invited by Stauf to take place in a puzzle-solving scavenger hunt on the grounds of the estate, with the promise that the winner's every wish would be granted.
 However, the night quickly turns macabre when it is revealed that Stauf's motives are of a more sinister nature.
 A neighbor boy named Tad crashes the party on a dare, and becomes trapped in the house, now a target of Stauf's murderous desires.
 The guests begin to turn on each other, and a series of grisly murders are committed.
 As Ego struggles to uncover the secrets of the Stauf mansion and help Tad escape the clutches of Henry Stauf, more of the backstory of the guests and the nature of Stauf's business are revealed.